hjthedev/HMM-Clustering/README.md

 # Beyond Frequency: Longitudinal Engagement Patterns in mHealth Interventions for Older Adults with Type 2 Diabetes
-This is a research-driven repository analyzing user engagement patterns in a 12-week mHealth intervention for older adults with Type 2 Diabetes (T2D).
-This project leverages **Hidden Markov Models (HMMs)** to uncover longitudinal behavioral patterns and evaluate their clinical relevance and sustainability.
+This research-driven repository analyzes user engagement patterns from a 12-week mHealth intervention for older adults with Type 2 Diabetes (T2D).
+Using Hidden Markov Models (HMMs), it identifies longitudinal behavioral trajectories and evaluates their clinical relevance and long-term sustainability.

 ## Getting Started
 ### 1. Create a Conda environment with Python 3.8.0